btihen/East_Oriented_Code/00_Eastward_Overview.md

 # Eastward Oriented

+Presentation on Messaging with code samples using East Orientation (& injection)
+- *Eastward* is sending a message
+- *Westward* is recieving a message

 ## Summary

-MESSAGING (Focus of OOD)
-- tell dont ask!
+- tell (& trust) don't ask!
 - avoid unneeded context

 GOAL: